-A debate has raged around the potential risks and benefits of genetically modified (GM) foods for the last 20 years.
+A debate has raged around the potential risks and benefits of genetically modified (GM) foods for decades.

 But opponents of GM foods like the Soil Association and Friends of the Earth fear GM foods may have the potential to harm both human health and the environment.

 GM foods are foods derived from organisms whose genetic material (DNA) has been modified in a way that doesn't occur naturally, e.g. through the introduction of a gene from a different organism.
 Currently available GM foods stem mostly from plants, and microorganisms, but, in the future, foods derived from GM animals are likely to be introduced.

 Friends of the Earth says that although food from 12 GM crops has been approved for sale in the EU, most UK supermarkets and food manufacturers have removed GM ingredients from their produce.